dojo/docs/dijit/Tree.rst

 * Drag and drop onto the tree, which updates the data store indirectly

-Components Involved In A Tree
+Components Involved In a Tree
 =============================

 To understand how to use a Tree, you need to be aware of three components that feed each other: